G-TPF18MCD2Y Diving Deeper on the Anniversary of 9/11

-In 2012, I interviewed the last survivor to be rescued from the demolished World Trade Center.
-Genelle Guzman-McMillan wrote "Angel in the Rubble", her personal story of 27 hours spent trapped in a WTC building that collapsed with her inside of it.
-You can hear my chat with her at jeffyoung.com.
+Over a decade later, I had the opportunity to interview the very last survivor to be rescued from the demolished World Trade Center.
+Genelle Guzman-McMillan, who wrote "Angel in the Rubble", a personal story of 27 hours spent trapped in a WTC building that collapsed with her inside of it.

 Buried under tons of concrete, Genelle prayed for a sign from God that He was there and would give her a second chance to live her life more in line with His will for her.
 Suddenly, she was grabbed by the hand - in pitch darkness.
 A man who called himself Paul spoke to her and assured her she would be OK.
-Nobody saw Paul before that day or since.
+Nobody but Genelle saw Paul - not then, not before that day or since.
 Draw your own conclusions.
+You can hear my chat with Genelle at jeffyoung.com.

 We live in perilous times.
 It gets crazier every day.
 There is a lot to think about and a lot to decide.
 What do we focus on?